dalathegreat/Battery-Emulator-Wiki/docs/setup/software/espnow.md

 * Adding a new *data type* never breaks an existing receiver either: the length is encoded in the tag independently of the type, so a parser that has never heard of a type can still skip past it.
 This is the property that lets the protocol grow without another compatibility break.
 * Fields a given battery integration does not provide are simply not emitted, so receivers can tell **"not supported" apart from "zero"**.
 * Cell voltages are transmitted as raw millivolts.
 No quantization, for all three batteries.

+## Technical details

+ESP-NOW is a low-latency wireless protocol by Espressif that allows direct device-to-device communication without a router.
+It works on the data-link layer, bypassing higher OSI layers, which results in fast response times and minimal overhead.
+It supports ESP8266, ESP32, ESP32-S, and ESP32-C series chips and can coexist with Wi-Fi and Bluetooth LE.
+It’s ideal for smart home devices, remote controls, and sensor networks, supporting one-to-one, one-to-many, and many-to-many communication.

+### **Key Features:**
+* Low latency (millisecond-level delay)
+* No gateway required
+* Encrypted or unencrypted communication
+* Range up to ~220 meters in open space
+* Supports callbacks for send/receive events
+* Payload up to 250 bytes in ESP-NOW v1, raised to 1470 bytes in ESP-NOW v2 (ESP-IDF 5.4+)

+!!! note "NOTE"
+    Enabling ESPNow increases the temperature of the ESP chip, as it shares the radio interface with Wi-Fi.
+Without ESP-NOW, the Wi-Fi client connection lets the modem duty-cycle down to the network's DTIM interval.
+The moment ESP-NOW is active, the connectionless path needs the PHY/RX chain powered continuously — Espressif's own FAQ states that once the device enters modem-sleep it can't service ESP-NOW.
+So you flip from a low duty-cycle radio to a ~100%-on radio, and the PA/PHY idle current is what generates heat with ESPNow enabled.
+It's the radio staying lit.

 ### Wire format